 NOTE: Report dentures under Other Care.
 Dentures are artificial structures made by or under the direction of a dentist to replace a full or partial set of teeth.

-10. Other Licensed Practitioners' Services ) (See 42 CFR 440.60).--These are medical or remedial care services, other than physician services or services of a dentist, provided by licensed practitioners within the scope of practice as defined under State law.
+10. Other Licensed Practitioners' Services (MSIS Code=10) (See 42 CFR 440.60).--These are medical or remedial care services, other than physician services or services of a dentist, provided by licensed practitioners within the scope of practice as defined under State law.
 The category "Other Licensed Practitioners' Services" is different than the "Other Care" category.
 Examples of other practitioners (if covered under State law) are:

 o Chiropractors;